When it comes to metals, what comes to mind?

 Ferrous Metal Promised Durability:

-For example, steel is just a mixture of iron and carbon, but by changing the amount of any component or adding several other materials, steel can be transformed into anything from thick steel beams used in skyscrapers to shiny stainless steel castings.
+However, just because they are strong does not mean that they lack versatility.
+Steel, for instance, is a combination of iron and carbon, but by adjusting the ratio of these components or adding other materials, steel can be transformed into anything from sturdy steel beams used in high-rise buildings to gleaming stainless steel castings.

 Examples of ferrous metals include: